How to identify and avoid Bitcoin scams

 - Social signup links with high bonuses

-- Sense of urgency to "invest now"
+- A sense of urgency to "invest now."

 Bitcoin phishing scams

-Where users have the same password used on multiple sites, the scammers can often gain access to other sites with more sensitive information.
+If someone has the same password used on multiple sites, the scammers can often gain access to other sites with more sensitive information.